LeoReg/UniversalExplorationDynamics/Fig3/readme.md

 **Mathematica program:**

-- SierpDistinctSitesVisited.nb: mathematica program to generate the territory visited by a random walker on a Sierpinski gasket.
+- SierpDistinctSitesVisited.nb: generate the territory visited by a random walker on a Sierpinski gasket.
+- percolationRW.nb: generate the territory visited by a random walker on a percolation cluster.

 **C program:**